ESG Domain Glossary

 A deletion strategy where records are marked as deleted (via deleted_at timestamp) but not physically removed from the database.

-Platform Context: Laravel SoftDeletes trait used on user-facing entities (users, sites).
+Platform Context: JPA @SQLDelete annotation with @Where(clause = "deleted_at IS NULL") used on user-facing entities (users, sites).
 Audit logs and submissions never soft-deleted (immutable).

 Multi-Tenancy